-Keep in mind that this data can also be displayed in an Instagram dashboard as well.
+Keep in mind that this data can also be displayed in a live Instagram marketing dashboard as well.

 1. Monthly Summary

-The monthly write-up section of the report is a free space you can use to give your client a high-level overview about everything that happened with their Instagram account over the past month.
-You can use this section to explain everything you did during the month to move your social media goals and strategy forward.
-You’ll want to discuss the goals you met or didn’t met here, as well as any deliverables you may have had assigned.
+The monthly summary section of the report is the place to give your client a high-level overview about everything that happened with their Instagram account over the past month.
+You can use this section to explain everything you did during the month to move their social media goals and marketing strategy forward.
+You’ll want to discuss the goals you did and didn’t reach here, as well as any deliverables your agency completed.

-You should also use this section to talk about next month.
-What are your goals and strategies moving forward?
+You should also use this section to talk about the upcoming month.
+What are your goals, KPIs, and strategies moving forward?
 If something didn’t go as you planned, explain to your client how you plan on fixing those problems in the next month.
-Set new goals here so you can start new strategy discussions with your client.
+Set new goals here so you keep your strategy as transparent as possible with clients.

 2. Instagram Insights

-It can be hard for your clients to understand the intricate details of Instagram and social media in general, but the KPIs they do understand is followers, comments and likes.
+It can be hard for many clients to understand the intricate details of Instagram and social media marketing in general.
+KPIs your clients surely do understand are followers, comments and likes.
 The Instagram Insights section of the report displays all of these data points in a single place.
 The best part about this section is that each of these numbers is displayed in individual, visual charts that are easy to read and understand.
-It’s a quick way for your client to see general trends happening with their followers.
+It’s a quick way for your clients to see general trends happening with their followers.

 You can use the Instagram Insights section to give your client a general idea of what’s going on with their account.
-Correlate the data in this section with other metrics like post performance and click-through rates to paint a broad picture of account performance for your client.
+Correlate the data in this section with other metrics like post performance and click-through rates to provide an overall picture of account performance for your client.

 3. Instagram Feed

-Most social media marketing contracts stipulate that you create and post a certain number of Instagram posts per month.
-For one, you can use this section to show your client that you’re meeting that agreement.
+Most social media marketing contracts stipulate that your agency will create a certain number of Instagram posts per month.
+For one, you can use this section to show your client that you’re meeting that service level agreement (SLA).
 It displays the number of posts you’ve made during the month, including details like the post title and description.

 More importantly, however, are the post engagement details you’ll see here in this section.
 For each post made during the month, the report also displays the number of likes and comments your client’s followers have left.